-With the desired new value showing, press the function key (3).
+Once the new value has been typed, press the function key (3).
 The new value is now entered into the memory of the digital voltage regulator.
-The display returns to showing parameter codes as in Step 1.
+The display will list the parameter codes as shown in Step 1.

 Fault Handling